4 min read 947 words Updated Mar 24, 2026 Created Mar 24, 2026

 Add pragma comments to define features: // @feature:auth, // @feature:database.
 Bootstrap does this automatically.

-3. Build → Auto Mode
+3. Build → Agent Mode / Auto Mode

 4. Review → Session Replay